 add a hint of sweetness to a spicy homemade salsa.
 Add diced peaches to a

-mixture of chopped plum tomatoes, sliced scallions, minced fresh cilantro, minced jalapeno, and fresh
+mixture of chopped plum tomatoes, sliced scallions, minced fresh cilantro, minced jalapeño or serrano chile, and fresh

 lime juice.
 Add salt and freshly ground black pepper to taste.

 - Peach-Raspberry Shakes.
 These filling shakes are great as a snack or dessert late on Phase 2 or on Phase 3.
-In a blender, combine sliced peaches, 1 cup of fresh or frozen raspberries, 1 cup of low-fat or nonfat plain yogurt, 1 cup of 1% milk, ice cubes, and 1 teaspoon of vanilla extract; purée until smooth and add sugar substitute to taste.
+In a blender, combine sliced peaches, 1 cup of fresh or frozen raspberries, 1 cup of low-fat or nonfat plain yogurt, 1 cup of 1% milk, ice cubes, and 1 teaspoon of vanilla extract; purée until smooth and add nautral, no-calorie sugar substitute to taste, if desired.